 The Class attribute is used to correlate an accounting session with an authentication session.
 The User-Name, Calling-Station-ID and Called-Station-ID that are known in the visited network will not be authenticated.
-The home network AAA server can not rely on the validity of these attributes in the accounting record.
-Based upon the operator's roaming agreement, the home network AAA server MUST send the Class attribute in the Access-Accept message per [RFC 2865] and the visited network AAA proxy MUST include the received Class attribute value in the Accounting-Request messages.
+The home network AAA server cannot rely on the validity of these attributes in the accounting record.
+Based upon the operator's roaming agreement, the home network AAA server MAY send the Class attribute in the Access-Accept message per [RFC 2865] and the visited network AAA proxy MUST include the received Class attribute value in the Accounting-Request messages.

-The CUID is an alternative to the Class Attribute used to correlate an accounting session with an authentication session.
+The CUID allows the visited network to map sessions to a single chargeable identity without the need to disclosure roaming subscriber credentials to the visited network.
 The home AAA server MUST send the CUID in an Access-Accept if the CUID is requested in the Access-Request per [RFC 5580].
 The visited AAA proxy MUST include the CUID value received in the Access-Accept in Accounting-Request messages.